 “We read their reviews, current customer testimonials, and exhaustively analyzed their terms and financials.
 We contacted their past customers directly, both the references they gave us as well as a few we looked up on our own.
 We visited the facility in person.
 We met with their leadership one-on-one.
 We asked question after question after question.

 “We did all of that because we knew we were entrusting our business to these people and we didn’t even want to experience what we’d gone through before.
 It’s painful to watch as people who paid for your product can’t get it.”

 Upon winning Intuit QuickBooks’s “Small Business Big Game” grand prize in 2016 and garnering national media attention, orders grew more than 550%.
 In anticipation of unprecedented sales on Superbowl Sunday, Death Wish needed an enhanced fulfillment strategy that could handle up to 70,000 daily shipments, incoming calls, customer service overflow and bundle preparation.

-National Fulfillment Services sprang into action setting up the logistics to enable Death Wish to fulfill thousands of orders while maintaining the high quality standards their customers had become accustomed to.
-To meet the demand, NFS hired increased its warehouse labor force by 61% and trained designated Contact Center Agents on brand specific knowledge, order processing and commonly asked questions.
+National Fulfillment Services sprang into action setting up the logistics to enable Death Wish to fulfill thousands of orders while maintaining the high service levels their customers had become accustomed to.
+To meet the demand, NFS increased its warehouse labor force by 61% and trained designated Contact Center Agents on brand specific knowledge, order processing and commonly asked questions.
 Employees were scheduled in multiple shifts for around-the-clock support.

 Additionally, NFS strategically arranged production lines and pre-assembled frequently ordered bundles to allow for optimal flow of orders.
 The team of Account Managers, Customer Service Representatives and Systems Analysts worked in tandem with DWC to build a customized logistics plan that could readily accommodate an influx of e-commerce orders.